moq-wg/moq-transport/draft-ietf-moq-transport.md

 If a stream ends gracefully in the middle of a serialized Object, terminate the session with a Protocol Violation.

-Multiple Peeps MAY be sent on a single stream if a session does not have enough available streams or if the amount of data already available to send is large, and so the backpressure provided by a stream's flow control is valuable.
+Multiple Peeps from a single subscription MAY be sent on the same stream if a session does not have enough available streams or if the amount of data already available to send is large, and so the backpressure provided by a stream's flow control is valuable.
 This can happen when a subscriber requests a range of Objects that have already been published and the publisher can send Objects faster than the subscriber can receive them, due to bandwidth, flow control, or other resource limits.
 For a given Group ID, the Peep ID MUST increase with subsequent peeps sent on a stream.
 The Group ID within a stream MUST be in the Group Order requested by the subscriber.

 A publisher SHOULD NOT open more than one stream at a time with the same stream header message type and fields.